perlindgren/syncrim/riscv/README.md

 To provide your own source file or linker script, use ``asm-path=$ASM_PATH`` and ``ls-path=$LS_PATH`` respectively.
 The default values are ``asm.s`` and ``memory.x``.

 To skip compilation and linking, the ``use-elf`` flag can be used along with ``elf-path=$ELF_PATH`` to provide the simulation with an already compiled ELF file.

+## Notes

+During compilation the `asm.s` and `memory.x` is copied to the `riscv_asm` folder and run there to generate the binary to execute.
+This is behavior is currently hardcoded, we can think of improving this procedure when the RISC simulator is compiled as a standalone binary.